davidloubere/couchly/README.md

 ## Installation

-  - Symlink to Couchly and Zend librairies into your application library folder
+  - Symlink to Zend Framework library into Couchly library folder

     ```
-    $ cd /PATH/TO/YOUR_APP/LIB
+    $ cd /PATH/TO/COUCHLY/library
-    $ ln -s /PATH/TO/COUCHLY/library/Couchly Couchly
     $ ln -s /PATH/TO/ZEND_FRAMEWORK/library/Zend Zend
     ```

-  - Define the path to your application library folder into `/PATH/TO/COUCHLY/bootstrap.php`
+  - Symlink to Couchly library into your application library folder

     ```
-    // Define path to library directory
-    define('LIBRARY_PATH', '/PATH/TO/YOUR_APP/LIB');
+    $ cd /PATH/TO/YOUR_APP/LIB
+    $ ln -s /PATH/TO/COUCHLY/library/Couchly Couchly
     ```

   - Enable the Couchly command line generator